Premier Basketball League

-The Premier Basketball League, often abbreviated to the PBL, is an American professional men's basketball minor league that began play in January 2008.
+The Premier Basketball League (PBL) is an American professional men's basketball minor league that began play in January 2008.
 The league folded after the 2017 season.
 It was announced that the league would be revived under new management for the 2020 season.
 The league announced due coronavirus outbreak the season would be put on hold.

 History

 2008 season

 The PBL was formed after a number of disagreements between several former member teams of the modern American Basketball Association (ABA) and ABA CEO Joe Newman.
 Eight of the initial ten PBL teams either played in or were slated to play in the ABA.

 In early 2007, Newman was voted out of his position as CEO of the ABA by the board of directors, which included Maryland Nighthawks owner and then-ABA COO Tom Doyle (who was later a commissioner of the PBL), citing dissatisfaction with how Newman executed his duties as CEO, the large number of ABA teams that did not have the funds to operate, and high number of games when an ABA team did not show up.
 Newman responded by using his and other shares that formed a controlling interest to remove the entire board of directors.

 Newman then refused to reschedule a weather-delayed playoff game between the Rochester RazorSharks and Wilmington Sea Dawgs although the two teams agreed to a make up date, wanting instead to force Rochester to accept a forfeit.
 It was on the heels of these two incidents that the Nighthawks and RazorSharks ownership groups decided to found the PBL.
 Dr. Sev Hrywnak, owner of the Rochester RazorSharks, invested close to $2 million to start the PBL.
 The business model was structured so that teams entering the initial season did not have to pay an entrance fee of $100,000 and that all travel would be covered by the League.
 This would allow new teams the opportunity to have financial success from the start.

 Former Houston Rockets point guard and current NBA on TNT analyst Kenny Smith was the league's first commissioner.